Expert child sexual abuse and exploitation training

 We also run a programme of one and two-day courses for individuals and small groups from organisations.
-Details of forthcoming dates can be found here: one and two-day child sexual abuse and exploitation courses.
+Details of forthcoming dates can be found here.
 If you do not see what you are looking for - you can register your interest so we can let you know about forthcoming events.

 Training for every sector

 Our experienced trainers work with a range of statutory and voluntary sector organisations including, but not limited to:

 - Local Safeguarding Children's Boards